-University of New Hampshire - Main Campus Faculty
+Learn more about University of New Hampshire - Main Campus admissions.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

 The full-time faculty percentage at University of New Hampshire - Main Campus is 76%.
 This is higher than the national average of 47%.

 University of New Hampshire - Main Campus has a freshmen retention rate of 86%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.

 Students are considered to have graduated on time if they finish their studies within four years.
 At UNH the on-time graduation rate of first-time, full-time students is 69%.
 That is great when compared to the national average of 33.3%

 Find out more about the retention and graduation rates at University of New Hampshire - Main Campus.

 During the 2017-2018 academic year, there were 11,787 undergraduates at UNH with 11,382 being full-time and 405 being part-time.